+Welcome to the ultimate backpacking gear guide by someone who has had over ten years of outdoor experience, has had many, many learnings, and who has tested a lot of gear so you don’t have to!
 I can still remember my first time camping in the backcountry.
 I lugged up a yoga mat to sleep on, four semi-warm jackets, a glass Tupperware container of pre-cooked pasta, and no cooking system to heat up any food or drink.
 The weather was forecasted to be sunny, but it ended up raining most of the time.
 Let’s just say that it was an experience I’ll never forget.
-Since then, it has been 8 years and I’ve learned a thing or two about the gear needed for camping in the backcountry.
-Keep in mind that I haven’t tried every piece of gear on the market, but I do believe in the items below.
-If you’re looking to start hiking or camping in the glorious backcountry, or if you’re already an outdoor lover but want my opinion on gear, this blog post is for you.
+Since then, it has been 10 years and I’ve learned a thing or two about the gear needed for camping in the backcountry.
+Keep in mind that I haven’t tried every piece of gear on the market (there’s a lot), but I do believe in the items below and their longevity.
+If you’re looking to start hiking or camping in the glorious backcountry, or if you’re already an outdoor lover but want another opinion on gear, this blog post is for you!

-Note: there are affiliate links in this post and I may earn a small commission if you choose to purchase an item (at no additional cost to you).
+Note: there are affiliate links in this post, The Ultimate Backpacking Gear Guide, and I may earn a small commission if you choose to purchase an item (at no additional cost to you).
 These funds go right back into creating content just like this and supporting my small business.
 If you do choose to purchase something, thank you for your support!

 COST OF GEAR